carterdeacon/react-weather/README.md

 ## Known Bugs / Issues
 _User Input_ - as mentioned above, user input is a little fiddly.
 Currently, the user will __have__ to select from the drop down recommendations to get the weather.

 _Persistence between sessions_ - in future, I will add persistent states os the user can come back and it saves their previsouly searched location.
 This was attempted briefly but was returning an incorrect weather forecast so was put on the backburner until after submission.

+## Future Additions
+1. Persistence between sessions (saved user location)\
+2. More active sayings / Machine learning for comments would be ideal and fun to explore
+3. More extensive weather data if the user clicks on a day.